MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 - If you enable this policy setting, network connectivity will be maintained in standby.

-- If you disable this policy setting, network connectivity in standby is not guaranteed.
+- If you disable this policy setting, network connectivity in standby isn't guaranteed.
 This connectivity restriction currently applies to WLAN networks only, and is subject to change.

-- If you do not configure this policy setting, users control this setting.
+- If you don't configure this policy setting, users control this setting.
 <!-- ACConnectivityInStandby_2-Description-End -->

 <!-- ACConnectivityInStandby_2-Editable-Begin -->